MDLC01/universal-shortcuts-mc/README.md

 ### What about non-Latin keyboard layouts?

 This is a good question to which I unfortunately do not have a good answer.
-There are two possibilities: either your keyboard is capable of producing Latin letters, in which case you may be able to use the shortcuts, or it is not capable of doing so, in which case this mod will completely disable keyobard shortcuts.
+There are two possibilities: either your keyboard is capable of producing Latin letters, in which case you may be able to use the shortcuts, or it is not capable of doing so, in which case this mod will completely disable keyboard shortcuts.
+See [#1](https://github.com/MDLC01/universal-shortcuts-mc/issues/1) for more information.